 Your case is worth what you and your lawyers decide it is worth!
 If it goes to trial, the judge and jury will determine the final amount that you should be compensated, which is also affected by your skilled lawyers and how they present your case.

 The attorneys at Cohen & Cohen will examine all the conditions surrounding your case that you should be compensated for, such as how the accident happened, what injuries you suffer or are still suffering, current and future medical problems and expenses that might result from the accident, current lost wages and possible future lost wages that you might experience, etc.

 Every detail will be studied so that you can get everything you deserve.

 If you’re still wondering if you have grounds for a personal injury case in South Florida, click here.

-Your initial consultation with The Law Firm of Cohen & Cohen is always free.
+Your initial consultation with Cohen & Cohen Law is always free.
 During this meeting, we will answer all your questions with no pressure to hire us.

 We are so confident that we can win your case that we offer this guarantee: “If we don’t win you any money, we won’t send you a bill!”

 Our fees are simply a percentage of what we recover for you.
 All costs for investigators, experts, document filing, and other expenses are fully fronted.